benspak/builders.to/DEPLOYMENT_GUIDE.md

 6. **Test referral system**
    - Go to the Referrals page and copy your referral code
    - Register a new user with the referral link: `/register?ref=YOUR_CODE`
-   - Create and pay for a listing as the new user
-   - Verify the original user received 5 tokens as a referral reward
+   - Verify the original user received 5 tokens as a referral reward when the new user sets their username

 7. **Test token system**
    - Go to the Tokens page